-The team behind Creative Industries Trafford
+The team behind CIT

-The project is coordinated by Richard Evans, who has worked in arts development since 1998, with a range of organisations including Redeye (The Photography Network), the Liverpool & Manchester Design Initiative and Chester Youth Fringe working on national symposia, large scale music festivals, workshop programmes, and project development.
+The project is coordinated by Richard Evans, who has worked in arts development since 1998, with a range of organisations including Redeye (The Photography Network), the Liverpool & Manchester Design Initiative and Chester Youth Fringe working on national symposia, large-scale music festivals, workshop programmes, and project development.

 to the stage

 CIT’s new theatre-makers network is run by Charlotte Mountford, an independent theatre producer and marketer.
 She currently works with The Lowry, Action Transport Theatre, Dominic Berry and Chris New.
 She has previously worked with The Library Theatre Company, Burnley Arts Centre, 24:7 Theatre Festival, Box of Tricks Theatre, Apples and Snakes and was in receipt of a BBC Performing Arts Fund in 2014.
 Charlotte also runs Flow Salford Festival and The Producers’ Network North West .
 She makes a mean margarita too…

 During 2014 & 2015, CIT is offering mentoring to craft makers.
 The mentor for this part of the programme is acclaimed designer Stella Corrall.
 Alongside her creative work, Stella is also an experienced and popular mentor who will provide key support to emerging artists over the next 12 months.